lijun99/isce2-install/README.md

 2. Install required packages

-         conda install -c conda-forge git cmake cython gdal h5py libgdal pytest numpy fftw scipy pybind11 shapely pip install opencv-python
+         conda install -c conda-forge git cmake cython gdal h5py \

-``opencv`` has complex dependencies, which causes long delay to the conda compatibility check.
-We recommend installing it with ``pip``.

-To compile/install mdx, you will also need

-         conda install -c conda-forge openmotif openmotif-dev xorg-libx11 xorg-libxt xorg-libxmu xorg-libxft libiconv xorg-libxrender xorg-libxau xorg-libxdmcp poppler

-**NOTE**: it seems that ``openmotif`` package is not actively maintained in conda.
-If you experience long delays in this step, please **STOP** and just use linux system installed openmotif.
+             libgdal pytest numpy fftw scipy pybind11 shapely    \
+             opencv openmotif-dev

+``opencv`` and ``openmotif`` packages have been updated in conda-forge.
+If you have issues with these packages, or use an old version of conda and experience long wait time for the compatibility check, please

+Use ``pip``.to install ``opencv``

+        pip install opencv-python

+Use linux system installed openmotif.
 You may use the command ``ldconfig -p | grep libXm`` to check whether it exists.
 If not, install openmotif by

         # Ubuntu/Debian
         sudo apt install libxm4
         # Redhat CentOS
         yum install motif, motif-devel

-Compilers.
-GNU compilers coming with the system are recommended; GCC 4.8 - 13 are supported. **ONly if you don't have access to a system installed compiler,**) you may use conda gnu compilers,
+**Compilers**.
+GNU compilers coming with the system are recommended; GCC 4.8 - 13 are supported. **Only if you don't have access to a system installed compiler**, you may use conda gnu compilers,

         conda install gcc_linux-64 gxx_linux-64 gfortran_linux-64

+**CUDA Compilers**.
 To use GPU-accelerated modules, you will need a CUDA compiler, which is usually located at `/usr/local/cuda` or can be loaded by `module load cuda`.
+CUDA compilers now can be [installed by conda](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/#conda-installation) as well,

+        conda install cuda -c nvidia

-Note that CUDA compiler (``nvcc``) may have restrictions on host compilers, see [CUDA Documentaion](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#host-compiler-support-policy) for more details.
-Note also that CUDA 12 has dropped support for devices < sm_50, such as K40.
-Please use CUDA 11 for these old devices.
+**Note** that CUDA compiler (``nvcc``) may have restrictions on host compilers, see [CUDA Documentaion](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#host-compiler-support-policy) for more details.

+**Note** CUDA 13.0 now requies C++17 support.
+If you have issues with pycuampcor with CUDA 13.0, apply [these patches](https://github.com/isce-framework/isce2/compare/main...lijun99:isce2:cuda-13) if they are not merged.

+**Note** CUDA 13 has dropped support for devices < sm_75 (P100, V100, etc).
+CUDA 12 has dropped support for devices < sm_50 (K40 etc).
+Please use an approriate CUDA version for you device(s).

 3. Download the source package

         mkdir -p $HOME/tools/src